anayahall/are-ps2/README.md

 	git push origin master

 where origin is the default nickname for the remote repo on github.com, and master is the name of the main branch we're working on.
 More on branches to come below!

+### Branch stuff

+Mostly we'll be workin on the main branch, called 'master'.
+Sometimes though, we may want to experiment with some code and save that to a separate branch before commiting and merging that with the main 'master' code.

+To check which branch you're on use:

+	git branch

+To switch to a new branch use:

+	git checkout -b newbranch

+where 'newbranch' is the name of the new branch.
+Note: *git checkout* will create a new branch with the supplied name if none exists yet.
+You can also use *git checkout* to switch to an existing branch, like master.